googlecreativelab/teachablemachine-community/README.md

-# Teachable Machine Support Libraries
+# Teachable Machine Support Libraries (in beta)

-This repo contains support libraries for a new version of Teachable Machine.
-For more info go to: [Teachable Machine](https://teachablemachine.withgoogle.com/io19).
+This repo contains support libraries for a new version of Teachable Machine (currently in beta).
+For more info or request to be a beta tester: [Teachable Machine](https://teachablemachine.withgoogle.com/io19).

 ## Model Libraries